Tualatin Valley’s Winemakers

-Passion in a Wine Bottle: Meet Our Winemakers & Vintners
+Passion in a Wine Bottle: Meet the Winemakers

-The winemakers who have planted Pinot roots in our ideal wine region are both innovative and approachable.
+The winemakers who have planted Pinot roots in Tualatin Valley’s ideal wine region are both innovative and approachable.
 It’s a common sight for a vintner to be in a tasting room, welcoming and talking with visitors to offer a firsthand account of the winemaking process.

 The passion of these artisans can be tasted in every glass of Oregon wine, from Pinot Noir to Chardonnay and the several varietals in between.
 Raise a glass to the friendly Oregon-style hospitality found in this region, while we introduce you to those who are creating magic in a barrel.